kylemarsh/shiftbrite/README.md

 <sup>*</sup>The ShiftBrite's driver board has a 10-bit PWM register for each
 color channel, so you should only pass values from 0 to 1023.
-The data type for the color values is int16_t so you can use negative numbers in your math.
+The data type -- int16_t -- for the color values is signed so you can use negative numbers in your math.

 ## Available Interface